Mr-Zanzibar/Fake-BTC/README.md

 # Fake-BTC
-fake bitcoin miner made in python
+Fake bitcoin miner made in python

 # How to start

 - Install [Python](https://python.org/download)

-- click on start.bat
+- Click on start.bat

-# Module not found error?

-- if you get this error try clicking on install.bat

-- or install everything manually with the pip.
+- then choose your preferred option

+# Update

+- First (real) update after 10 months!

+- improved the code and now the start.bat file is __interactive

+- now the file can be automatically compiled into an .exe file